-^{}With estimated \overline{O} much greater than 1 cfs/ft, removal of barrier from transect representation may be appropriate.
+With estimated \overline{Q} much greater than 1 cfs/ft, removal of barrier from transect representation may be appropriate.

-[†]Appropriate inland extent of velocity hazards should take into account barrier characteristics, incident wave conditions, overtopping flow depth and velocity, and other factors.
+Appropriate inland extent of velocity hazards should take into account barrier characteristics, incident wave conditions, overtopping flow depth and velocity, and other factors.
 Flood hazards inland of shore barrier crests are governed by overtopping hydrodynamics.
 If a study area includes areas of runup dominated inland extents (plateau method), a comparison should be made to the inland extents based on sheet flow and overtopping calculations.
 Since the distinction between these two is that gravity prevents or facilitates inland bore propagations inland, it should be the case that the SFHA extent derived from overtopping calculations and sheet flow considerations extends further inland than the SFHA extent derived from the plateau method.

-5.0 Documentation
+5. Documentation

 The Mapping Partner should document the data, methods, and procedures used to perform runup and overtopping analysis for the determination of the 1-percent-annual-chance flood conditions.
-Documentation should adhere to guidance detailed in Coastal Data Capture (FEMA, 2014a) and Coastal Study Documentation and Intermediate Data Submittals (FEMA, 2014b).
+Documentation should adhere to guidance detailed in Guidance Document No. 25: Guidance for Flood Risk Analysis and Mapping: Coastal Data Capture and Guidance Document No. 3: Guidance for Flood Risk Analysis and Mapping: Coastal Study Documentation and Intermediate Data Submittals.
 Wave runup and overtopping analysis information is supplied to FEMA in IDS 3.
 This document provides particular guidance on considerations for mapping runup and overtopping zones.
-It has been noted that Floodplain Mapping guidance is described more generally in Coastal Floodplain Mapping (FEMA, 2015a) Wave runup and overtopping mapping information is supplied to FEMA in IDS 3.
+It has been noted that Floodplain Mapping guidance is described more generally in Guidance for Flood Risk Analysis and Mapping: Coastal Floodplain Mapping.
+Wave runup and overtopping mapping information is supplied to FEMA in IDS 3.

-In addition to the required struy documentation, the Mapping Partner should provide a technical report and/or supplemental data transprovide tera is pursued at the considerations and approaches taken to ensure the model results are technically defensible.
+In addition to the required study documentation, the Mapping Partner should provide a technical report and/or supplemental data that provide details on special considerations and approaches taken to ensure the model results are technically defensible.
 It is best practice that this technical report and/or supplement data be adequate to allow a third party, with sufficient computing capacity and general knowledge, to replicate the results of the FIS.
 Considering this, the following require documentation (in a technical report or supplemental data) by the Mapping Partner:

-- Selection of the model or methods for each modeling transect. - A description of how wave characteristics (wave heights, wave periods, and wave directions) for the selected model or method were applied. - A description of how cross-shore erosion was accounted for in runup and overtopping modeling (if applicable). - A description of how structure failures were accounted for in runup and overtopping modeling and mapping (if applicable). - A description of how toe scour was accounted for in runup and overtopping modeling and mapping (if applicable). - A detailed description of the event-based or response-based method used to model runup and overtopping.

-Approaches to determine 1-percent-annual-chance runup elevations and overtopping rates.
+- Selection of the model or methods for each modeling transect. - A description of how wave characteristics (wave heights, wave periods, and wave directions) for the selected model or method were applied. - A description of how cross-shore erosion was accounted for in runup and overtopping modeling (if applicable). - A description of how structure failures were accounted for in runup and overtopping modeling and mapping (if applicable). - A description of how toe scour was accounted for in runup and overtopping modeling and mapping (if applicable). - A detailed description of the event-based or response-based method used to model runup and overtopping. - Approaches to determine 1-percent-annual-chance runup elevations and overtopping rates.